maxmind/Code-Tidyall-Plugin-YAMLFrontMatter/README.md

 - There's no YAML Front Matter
 - The YAML Front Matter isn't valid YAML
-- You put a UTF-8 BOM on the front
+- There's a UTF-8 BOM at the start of the file
 - The file isn't encoded in the configured encoding (UTF-8 by default)
 - The YAML Front Matter is missing one or more configured top level keys